(If you do need more information, contact Diane Faulkner at firstname.lastname@example.org or call 707-525-0143 ext. 115)

 Can you deliver my meal for dinner?

-Our meals are cooked in the morning and our delivery routes are designed to enable us to get the maximum number of meals to the maximum number of clients during a working day.
+Our meals are cooked the previous day and chilled.
+Our delivery routes are designed to enable us to get the maximum number of meals to the maximum number of clients from Monday through Friday.
 Based on our current capacity, that means that meals are delivered in the middle of the day.

 What time of day will it be delivered?

 It depends on where you live.
-In Santa Rosa, your route may get meals as early as 11:30 am or as late as 3:00 pm.
+In Santa Rosa, your route may get meals as early as 11:30 am or as late as 2:00 pm.
 The meals will be delivered at about the same time every day.
-In surrounding communities, meals generally arrive around lunch time.
+In surrounding communities, meals generally arrive around lunchtime.

 Can you leave the meal at my doorstep or in a cooler if I am not home?

-No. We cannot risk our clients’ health by leaving uneaten food un-refrigerated for an unknown period of time.
+No. We deliver chilled food that must be kept at a specific temperature due to mandated food code and we cannot risk our clients’ health by leaving uneaten food un-refrigerated for an unknown period of time.
 We can leave the meal in your refrigerator if you are willing to leave your door unlocked, or we can leave it with a neighbor if you let us know in advance.
 We will work with you on the best plan for handling these occasions.

 I am disabled; can I get Meals on Wheels?

-You are eligible to receive Meals on Wheels if you are 60 years of age or older or are the spouse/companion of a 60+ senior who is receiving meals.
+Seniors 60 years of age and older who are homebound and/or unable to shop and cook are eligible to receive Meals on Wheels.
+You may also receive Meals on Wheels, regardless of your age, if you are the spouse/partner of a 60+ senior who is receiving meals, or are a person with a disability living with the 60+ homebound senior.
 Unfortunately, disability alone does not qualify you for this senior program.

 How is the program funded?
 Isn’t Meals on Wheels a government program?

-Meals on Wheels of Sonoma County is a program of the Council on Aging of Sonoma County, which is a private non-profit established in 1966 to serve local seniors.
-Only 38% of our annual budget is provided by State and Federal funding under the Older Americans Act.
-The rest of the money we need each year is generated through donations from clients and the general public, fundraising events, and grants.
+Meals on Wheels of Sonoma County is a program of the Council on Aging of Sonoma County which is a private non-profit established over 50 years ago to serve local seniors.
+Only 38% of our annual budget is provided by Federal funding under the Older Americans Act.
+The rest of the money we need each year is generated through donations, fundraising events, and grants.

 I used to get Meals on Wheels in Michigan.
 Their program provides lunch and dinner, and I’d like to get the same meals here.
 Can I?